jonashackt/mac-to-linux/02-software.md

 ## Sync files between machines with Syncthing (like Dropbox, but private)

-### Between your Linux laptop & your server (e.g. homeserver) in the same local network

 There's a great tool called Syncthing.

 > "Syncthing works best when at least one device is always on to ensure continuous syncing."
 In order to have a machine that's always on, here are the docs on how to build and setup your own fan-less homeserver.